mvcdigital/debbies-dogz/src/content/testimonials/entries/cathy-and-maisie-the-labradoodle.md

 summary: Debbie has been caring for Maisie for over 3 years now – providing regular lunchtime walks, daycare and overnight stays – and Maisie adores her!
-  Debbie always puts the needs of individual dogs first, and especially makes sure they are safe and looked a􀈅er in bad weather – in hot and cold temperatures.
+  Debbie always puts the needs of individual dogs first, and especially makes sure they are safe and looked after in bad weather – in hot and cold temperatures.
 image: /images/uploads/20200318_090450.jpg
 text: >-